Frequently Asked Questions

 @vonage/server-sdk

-file intoprocess.env
+files intoprocess.env

 curl

-Final Outcome: A running Node.js Express server with a single API endpoint (POST /send-sms
+or Postman for API testing)Final Outcome: A production-ready Node.js Express server with a

-Initialize the Node.js Project: This command creates a
+Initialize the Node.js Project: Create a

 package.json

-Install Dependencies: We need Express for the web server, the Vonage SDK to interact with the API, and
+file to track project details and dependencies:Install Dependencies: Install Express for the web server, the Vonage SDK for API interaction, and

 dotenv

-: Web framework.@vonage/server-sdk
+: Web framework@vonage/server-sdk

-: Vonage library.dotenv
+: Vonage librarydotenv

-Create Project Files: Create the main application file and a file for environment variables.
+: Environment variable loaderCreate Project Files: Create the main application file and environment variables file:

 index.js